-Kimberly A. Kellermann has served as Chief Operations Officer since November 2024.
-Ms. Kellermann served as Senior Vice President, Global Operations Group from February 2022 to October 2024 and as Vice President, Global Operations from June 2019 to February 2022.
-Prior to that time and since July 2017, she held various Vice President roles in the areas of operations and environmental, health and safety.
-Prior to that time and for more than five years, Ms. Kellermann served as vice president of operations at West-Ward Pharmaceuticals (formerly Boehringer Ingelheim Roxane Laboratories), an international pharmaceutical company.
+Kimberly A. Kellermann has served as Chief Operations Officer since November 2024 and as Senior Vice President since February 2022.
+Ms. Kellermann served as Vice President, Global Operations from June 2019 to February 2022.
+Prior to that time and since July 2017, she held various Vice President roles the areas of operations and environmental, health and safety.
+Prior to that time and for more than five years, Ms. Kellermann served as vice president operations at West-Ward Pharmaceuticals (formerly Boehringer Ingelheim Roxane Laboratories), an international pharmaceutical company.

-Patrick G. Mullanev has served as Chief Business Unit Officer since November 2024 and Senior Vice President since November 2021.
+Patrick G. Mullaney has served as Chief Business Unit Officer since November 2024 and Senior Vice President since November 2021.
 From November 2021 to October 2024, Mr. Mullaney served as Group President, Global Industrial Packaging.
 From September 2019 to October 2021, Mr. Mullaney served as Vice President, General Manager of Global Industrial Packaging - EMEA.
 From February 2018 to September 2019, Mr. Mullaney served as Director - Rigid Industrial Packaging & Services - EMEA Western Region and from June 2017 to February 2018, he served as Manager - Rigid Industrial Packaging & Services - EMEA Central Region.
 Prior to that time and for more than five years, he served in various roles at Clondalkin Group, including chief executive officer of Clondalkin Flexible Packaging, an international producer of value-added packaging products and services.